Real Estate Wholesaling

 How long does it take to onboard a cold calling VA? +

-With a managed agency like VA Horizon, onboarding takes 48–72 hours — the VA is pre-trained and the CRM is pre-configured before they start dialing.
+With a managed agency like VA Horizon, onboarding takes 48–72 hours.
+The VA is pre-trained and the CRM is pre-configured before they start dialing.
 With a freelance hire, expect 2–4 weeks to hire, train on your scripts, configure the CRM and dialer, and run enough supervised call sessions to trust them on live leads independently.
 The time difference becomes critical when you're working seasonal lists or a time-sensitive market.

 Want a trained cold calling VA deployed in 7 days?